Judge Charles D. Carlson (541) 682-4257

 Judge Suzanne Chanti (541) 682-4254

 Judge Chanti joined the bench by appointment in February of 2010.
 Her career began in 1988 practicing general civil litigation with an emphasis on employment and personal injury law with the firm of Swanson and Walters.
 She was appointed by both Governor Roberts and Governor Kitzhaber to serve on the Oregon Disabilities Commission, and at the time of her appointment to the bench, she was a member and chair elect of the Oregon Professional Liability Fund Board of Directors.
 She is a well-known speaker on topics relating to employment law and civil litigation.
-Judge Chanti is currently the Vice President of the Oregon Association of Drug Court Professionals and presides over the Lane County Circuit Court Adult Drug Court and Veterans Treatment Court.
+Judge Chanti is currently the Vice President of the Oregon Association of Drug Court Professionals.
+Judge Chanti presides over the Adult and Veterans Treatment Courts, the Juvenile Drug court, and is also assigned to the juvenile delinquency and complex litigation dockets.
 She is available for settlement conferences.

 Judge Curt Conover (541) 682-4497